 - Shrivastva A.K.
-How to Coach Discus Throw, Sports Publication, (2006), New Delhi. - Thani Y R. Athletics, KhelSahitya Kendra (2005), New Delhi, (Hindi version). - Balayan D. Play and Learn Throwing, KhelSahitya Kendra,(2005),New Delhi. - SayalMeenu, Teach Yourself Running, PrernaPrakashan,(2005),Delhi. - NarangPriyanka, Teach Yourself Jumping, PrernaPrakashan,(2004),Delhi - Shrivastva A.K.
-How to Coach Long jump, Sports Publication,(2006),New Delhi
+How to Coach Discus Throw, Sports Publication, (2006), New Delhi. - Thani Y R. Athletics, KhelSahitya Kendra (2005), New Delhi, (Hindi version). - Balayan D. Play and Learn Throwing, KhelSahitya Kendra,(2005),NewDelhi.

-Course Title: GAME SPECIALIZATION-4
+Course Title: GAME SPECIALIZATION-IV

-- 1. The pass out student will be aware of historical development and important tournaments at National and International level. - 2.
-The student will be able to demonstrate fundamental skills of the game/sports. - 3.
-The pass out student will be able to apply gained knowledge for tactical and technical preparation for sports competition. - 4.
-The student will be able to deliver his/her duties as an official to conduct a match/event.
+CO1:- The pass out student will be aware of historical development and important tournaments at National and International level.

+CO2:- The student will be able to demonstrate fundamental skills of the game

+CO3:- The pass out student will be able to apply gained knowledge for tactical and technical preparation for sports competition.

+CO4:- The student will be able to deliver his/her duties as an official to conduct a match.

-- 1.1 Historical Development of the sports at National and International level. - 1.2 Important Tournament/Competition held at National and International level
+- 1.1 Historical Development of the sports at National andInternational level. - 1.2 Important Tournament/Competition held at National andInternational level

-- 2.1 Fundamental Skills of the sport. - 2.2 Warming Up-General, Specific, Cooling Down, - 2.3 Physiological basis of warming up and cooling down.
+- 2. Fundamental Skills of the sport. - 2.1 Warming Up-General, Specific, Cooling Down, - 2.2 Physiological basis of warming up and cooling down.

 - 3.1 Tactical Preparation for sports.
-Strategies and their Applications. - 3.2 Importance of Psychological preparation and its methods.
+Strategies and their Applications. - 3.2 Importance of Psychological preparation and itsmethods.

-- 4.1 Sports Specific Skill Test. - 4.2 Knowledge of rules and regulations.
+- 4.1 Sports Specific Skill Test.

+- 4.2 Knowledge of rules and regulations.

-4.3 Duties of official & conduct of official match.
+- 4.3 Duties of official & conduct of official match.

 - 1. Draft preparation, supplementary to improve fundamental skills.

 - 2. Sport Specific skill test.

 - 3. Test for Motor components.

 - 4. Filling up score sheets.

-- 5. Officiating in competition.(rules and signals)
+Officiating in competition.(rules and signals)